 Where services share these facilities, they should consider the following:

-- consider potential implications of other services’ operating model
+- Consider potential implications of other services’ operating model

-- maintaining physical distance with other users
+- Maintaining physical distance with other users

-- arrangements for use of outdoor spaces
+- Make arrangements for the use of outdoor spaces